 But despite all this, I still found the place charming.
 In my mind, I stripped down the current touristy ambience of the area and tried to imagine how it would have been back then; the cafes, the pubs and the artists.
 I imagine it would have been quite scintillating with those colourful artists, writers and musicians swarming the place.

 Before exploring the village entirely, we decided to have some lunch.
-We were eyeing an outdoor eating area but decided to eat in a proper restaurant where there’s an option to use the washroom.
-Upon entering the place I had an eerie feeling that we made a poor choice as there were very few people eating there.
-Inspite of the swarm of tourists outside, the restaurant looked strangely deserted.
+We were eyeing an outdoor eating area but chose to eat in a proper restaurant where there’s an option to use the washroom.
+Upon entering the place, I had an eerie feeling that we made a poor choice as there were very few people eating there.
+In spite of the swarm of tourists outside, the restaurant looked strangely deserted.

 A waiter who looked like the living caricature of Woody Allen came to take our order once we sat down.
 I stifled my laughter as he scribbled our orders on his notepad.
 He was very much the embodiment of the ‘French-Waiter’ cliche.
 Though the scowl on his face dampened the cartoonish hilarity of his waiter uniform, he still looked pretty comical in his cerulean tilted beret with matching cerulean striped apron.

-There was nothing funny though, in the dishes that he laid down on our table after a few minutes.
-In fact the duck confit and the side dish of potatoes and veggies looked quiet sad and ill humoured.
+There was nothing funny, though, in the dishes that he laid down on our table after a few minutes.
+In fact, the duck confit and the side dish of potatoes and veggies looked quite sad and ill-humoured.